Manalope/telegram-to-telegram-channel-mirror/README.md

 ## Configuration

-Upon launch, the script seamlessly creates or refreshes the `config.json` with your preferences.
+Upon launch, the script creates or refreshes the `config.json` with your preferences.
 Manual editing is optional; to initiate the setup just run the script.
 Ensure you input the full numeric ID for both `source_channel_id` and `target_channel_id`, including the initial `-` for private channels or groups.
 Enter everything in quotes as strings.

-Example:
+Example of `config.json`:

 ```json
 {